CENUSA: Russia and the geopolitical costs of war – the "frozen conflicts" in Moldova and Azerbaijan

 Two parallel processes affect Russian strategic interests in relation to states where the Russian language remains the lingua franca.
 On the one hand, there is a growing interest in increasing economic sovereignty vis-à-vis Russia.
 And, on the other hand, there is political emancipation and an attempt to get out of the geopolitical shadow of Russia, pursuing in some cases the objective of diversifying the sources of security.

-The second process concerns Armenia and Azerbaijan, which, together with Ukraine, Moldova, and Georgia, joined the European Political Community (EPC), and launched in Prague in October 2022.
+The second process concerns Armenia and Azerbaijan, which, together with Ukraine, Moldova and Georgia, joined the European Political Community (EPC) launched in Prague in October 2022.
 Russia's decoupling from the EU in the context of Russia's war against Ukraine represents a "window of opportunity" for Armenia, which has expanded dialogue with the EU beyond the realm of security.
 With the contribution of France, the Armenian side agreed with the EU on the deployment of a civilian mission in Armenia (EUMA), which began operating on Armenian territory in February.
-Yerevan will have to establish a political-diplomatic balance so that EUMA coexists with the forces of the Russian military base, active in Armenia since 1992.
-Azerbaijan's eye is on strengthening the energy dialogue with the EU, which would give it access to the European market, which seeks natural gas to replace imports from Russia.
-To prevent future episodes of gas weaponization, the EU reduced pipeline deliveries of Russian gas to below 10% in October-November 2022 (from 40% of total imports in 2021).
+Yerevan will have to establish a political-diplomatic balance so that EUMA co-exists with the forces of the Russian military base, active in Armenia since 1992.
+Azerbaijan's eye is on strengthening the energy dialogue with the EU, which would give it access to the European market, which seeks fresh supplies natural gas to replace imports from Russia.
+To prevent future episodes of gas weaponisation, the EU reduced pipeline deliveries of Russian gas to below 10% in October-November 2022 (from 40% of total imports in 2021).
 Increasing its forceful role in the strategic calculations of Brussels, Baku eclipses sensitive issues related to the persecution of the opposition or civil society.
 The gas could help the Azeri government expand its ranks of friends in Europe.
-The EU seems to ignore the scandals related to cross-border political corruption within the Council of Europe (2.9 billion dollars in bribes), with accusations about the involvement of the Azeri side.
+The EU seems to ignore the scandals related to cross-border political corruption within the Council of Europe ($2.9bn in bribes), with accusations about the involvement of the Azeri side.

 The examples discussed above show that the weakening of Russian geopolitical relevance in regions previously considered to be under Russian influence motivates regional state actors to diversify the balance of power, appealing to the EU and other Western actors.